caretcaret/aifromhell/README.md

 ## How to develop

 `npm install --legacy-peer-deps` and then `npm run dev` should work.
 This is built on SvelteKit, https://learn.svelte.dev/ is a good introduction.
+Use this to preview your markdown change.

 ## How to deploy

-TODO: set up GitHub Actions to build and serve through GitHub Pages.
-This should do `npm run build` to build a static site.

-## Notes to self

-TODO grab screenshot of article or something
-TODO set up deployment
+A static site will be built using [`adapter-static`](https://kit.svelte.dev/docs/adapter-static#github-pages).
+It will deploy on push to `main`.